milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 - how the models performed and the final results 🏆
 - the frustrations experienced and lessons learnt 😤

 and much more.
 Similar to the way [Kaggle-Depressed_Machine_Learning](https://github.com/milkbottledude/Kaggle-Depressed_Machine_Learning) is formatted, another competition repository of mine you can check out.
+Except I made this README slightly more readable and easy to navigate than the depression one.

 Once again, feel free to skip to any chapters or versions that interest you.